Forres Academy - New School Build

 Timescales

-Works on the new school build are planned to be completed by December 2027.
+Works on the new school build are planned to commence in 2026 and completed in 2028.

 Project Funding